packit/dashboard/CONTRIBUTING.md

 ### Increase System Limit for File Watchers

-While transpiling and packing code, webpack contionusly watches all dependencies for changes.
+While transpiling and packing code, webpack continuously watches all dependencies for changes.
 It's not uncommon to encounter a system limit on the number of files you can monitor.

 Increase it with